 Total carbon emissions measure how financial institutions should account for the emissions attributed to their investments and is often referred to as 'financed emissions'.
 It is an absolute figure, dependent on size of the assets, and not a ratio like weighted average carbon intensity or carbon footprint.
-The total carbon emission of a portfolio is the sum of the financed emissions in the companies that the portfolio invests in, defined as the sum of the following: issuer's carbon emissions in tCO_2 multiplied by current value of investment divided by issuer's company value.
+The total carbon emission of a portfolio is the sum of the financed emissions in the companies that the portfolio invests in, defined as the sum of the following: issuer's carbon emissions in tCO2e multiplied by current value of investment divided by issuer's company value.
 It represents tons of emissions financed by eligible and covered AuM (Assets under Management).
-It can be useful for providing a perspective of the amount of financing our AuM is contributing towards the remaining total global carbon budget.
-The remaining total carbon budget to limit global warming to 1.5° C and avoid any material long term effects from climate change is 500 billion tonnes of carbon emissions.3
+It can be useful for providing a perspective of the amount of financing our AuM is contributing to 1.5° C and avoid any material long term effects from climate change is 500 billion tonnes of carbon emissions.3